SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 Your echoserver should not terminate after sending its first response; rather, it should prepare to serve another request.
 You may consult the references suggested in this document or others on the internet.

+Your programs should support both IPv4 and IPv6; in other words implement an IP agnostic server and client.
+We have tests in subsequent parts to test support for IPv4 and IPv6.

 Once you have completed your programs inside the echo directory, you upload it to Gradescope (which you can find from Canvas).